Musare/Musare/README.md

 3. `cp backend/config/template.json backend/config/default.json`

 Values:
+The `mode` should be either "development" or "production".
+No more explanation needed.
 The `secret` key can be whatever.
 It's used by express's session module.
 The `domain` should be the url where the site will be accessible from, usually `http://localhost` for non-Docker.
 The `serverDomain` should be the url where the backend will be accessible from, usually `http://localhost:8080` for non-Docker.
 The `serverPort` should be the port where the backend will listen on, usually `8080` for non-Docker.